-As part of the 2017-2021 Compensation Program, the LTIP Participants, other than Mr. Grosskopf, agreed to receive cash bonus compensation only for extraordinary personal performance or Corporation results in exchange for a one-time Equity Grant (as defined below) under the EPSP or EIP, as applicable.
-In lieu of the one-time Equity Grant, Mr. Grosskopf's existing performance-based options were also amended to align their vesting provisions with those of the Equity Grants.
-See "Elements of Compensation - Equity Incentives" below.
-In 2019, the Board determined that Mr. Grosskopf's compensation should be further aligned with the LTIP Participants and therefore removed his cash bonus compensation in consideration for a grant of 50,000 Common Shares, with the same vesting provisions as those of the Equity Grants.
+As part of the 2022-2024 Compensation Program, the LTIP Participants agreed to receive cash bonus compensation only for extraordinary personal performance or Corporation results in exchange for a one-time Equity Grant (as defined below) under the EPSP or EIP, as applicable.
 In order to further align the Corporation's business with the interest of our shareholders, we removed the discretionary bonus compensation program for all other employees.
-All employees, including the LTIP Participants were in one of three pools:
+All employees are in one of three pools:

 - Pool 1 employees are capital allocators and their support staff.
-These employees are now paid a quarterly cash incentive based on a pre-set percentage of the net revenues or EBIT (as defined below) they generate within their segment.
+These employees are paid a cash incentive based on a pre-set percentage of the net revenues or EBIT (as defined below) they generate within their segment.
 This incentive pool is reduced by any base salary earned during the applicable period for such incentive pool and the value of Common Shares received under the LTIP program that vested during the applicable period for such incentive pool.
-This incentive pool was designed to motivate Pool 1 employees to allocate capital in the most optimal way that maximizes shareholder benefits while mitigating operating risks. - Pool 2 employees include the CEO, President and enterprise shared service executives.
-These employees are now paid from a cash incentive pool derived from a portion of the income generated above an annual EBIT margin target.
+This incentive pool was designed to motivate Pool 1 employees to allocate capital in the most optimal way that maximizes shareholder benefits while mitigating operating risks.
+In addition, for the senior executives participating in Pool 1, a portion of their cash incentive is determined based on the attainment of both corporate and personal quantitative and qualitative goals and objectives (the "Performance Milestones"). - Pool 2 employees include the CEO and enterprise shared service executives.
+These employees are paid from a cash incentive pool derived from a portion of the income generated above an annual EBIT margin target.
 Should there be a failure to achieve such EBIT margin target, the cash incentive pool to draw upon will be zero and result in no bonus payment to the Pool 2 employees, including the CEO.
-This incentive pool was designed to strike an appropriate balance between motivating these employees with variable compensation incentives and ensuring their independence and objectivity while carrying out their monitoring and oversight mandates over company business operations.

-Pool 3 employees are all other employees.
-As part of the transition to non-discretionary cash incentive payouts, these employees now receive an average cash bonus of 10% of their base salary.
+In addition, for the CEO and the senior executives participating in Pool 2, a portion of their cash incentive is determined based on the attainment of the Performance Milestones.
+This incentive pool was designed to strike an appropriate balance between motivating these employees with variable compensation incentives and ensuring their independence and objectivity while carrying out their monitoring and oversight mandates over company business operations. - Pool 3 employees are all other employees.
+As part of the transition to non-discretionary cash incentive payouts, these employees receive an average cash bonus of 10% of their base salary.
 Individual bonus payments are calculated based on an overall assessment by senior management of the individual's performance and absolute and/or relative contribution.
 In all cases, each employee is considered separately, taking into account personal performance, relative ranking among peers (both internally and with reference to external information, where available and appropriate) and base salary.
 These incentives are designed to motivate employees to achieve personal business objectives, to be accountable for their relative contribution to the Corporation's performance, as well as to attract and retain quality personnel.